puzzle/ansible-training/content/en/setup/_index.en.md

 ### Puzzle Techlab Setup

-If you run this techlab on your own workstation a basic [Vagrantfile][vagrantfile] is provided to get your lab environment up and running in a matter of minutes.
+If you run this techlab on your own workstation, a basic [Vagrantfile][vagrantfile] is provided to get your lab environment up and running in a matter of minutes.